CanerIrfanoglu/advances_in_ml/README.md

 # INTRODUCTION

 Advances In Financial Machine Learning is consisted of 5 Parts (DATA ANALYSIS, MODELLING, BACKTESTING, USEFUL FINANCIAL FEATURES, HIGH-PERFORMANCE COMPUTING RECIPES) with multiple Chapters under each part.
-The math is very heavy requires individually studying several concepts introduced under each chapter.
-That's said, it contains plenty of key ideas for building robust trading systems.
-In this repository, README contains summaries of each section.
-The subdirectories contain the exercises found at the end of chapters except for the following:
+The book is highly technical utilizing advanced mathematical equations frequently.
+Therefore one needs to study concepts introduced under each chapter to get maximum benefit.
+There are plenty of key ideas for building robust trading systems.
+This repository attempts, higlighting the most important concepts and provide chapter summaries under README.
+Also includes the exercise solutions that are found at the end of each chapter except for the following:

 Chapter 11 - The Dangers of Backtesting: This chapter is a warning mentioning common sins and exercises are covering cases where certain sins are committed.

 Chapter 16 - Machine Learning Asset Allocation: Skipped section since the concentration of this study is to concentrate initially on trading applications.

 Chapter 20/21/22 - These are sections belonging to High-Performance Computing Recipes Part.
 Previously utilized `mpPandasObj` parallelization function provided under Chapter 20.
 It would be ideal to refer this sections when training the models with actual vast amounts of data rather than exercise samples.

 # Chapter 1 - PREAMBLE - Financial Machine Learning as a Distinct Subject